Gauravshukhu/Intern-----Portal/README.md

 3. Import your repository
 4. Click **Deploy**

-Your live website will be hosted on a custom subdomain (e.g. `https://your-name.vercel.app`)
+Your live website will be hosted on https://intern-portal-6vi7.vercel.app/

 ---